OVERVIEW OF B.Sc. NURSING COURSE

 • Apply concepts of leadership, autonomy and management to the practice of Nursing and midwifery to enhance quality and safety in health care.

-• Utilize the latest knowledge and skills related to information and technology to enhance patient
+• Utilize the latest knowledge and skills related to information and technology to enhance patient outcomes.

 • Communicate effectively with patients, peers, and all health care providers.